valicsek/angular-mycrm-task/README.md

 # My approach
 I separated the server side and a client side to another ports.
-- I could not use the Sugar API because I get the following error:
-"Bad data passed in; ..."
-- Because of this I use generate random data, with random opportunities.
 - There are two components: Login and Dashboard.

 ## Frontend Framework